 My parents married in 1961.
 When my mother arrived in Wilson shortly after, my father took her around to meet the elders who had not been able to travel to Virginia for the wedding.
 Along the way, they stopped at Dew’s Rest Home.
 As my mother stepped through the door, Aunt Nina threw up a cautionary hand: “Wait.
 You ain’t expecting, is you?”
 My mother, mortified: “No, ma’am!”
 “All right.
 ‘Cause it’s some uggggly folks in here!”

 My paternal grandmother had a thousand stories about Nina — with a long I — Frances Faison Kornegay Hardy.
 Though she called her “aunt,” Nina in fact was her cousin.
-She was born March 15, 1882, probably in northern Duplin County to John Henry Aldridge and Addie Faison, who did not marry until 1885.
+She was born March 15, 1882, probably in northern Duplin County, to John Henry Aldridge and Addie Faison.
 (John H. Aldridge, born 1844, was the son of John Mathew Aldridge, and first cousin of my grandmother’s grandfather, John W. Aldridge.)
 She seems to have been married briefly to Joe Kornegay in 1899 in Wayne County, but I have not found her in the 1900 census.
 By 1910, she had made her way 40 or so miles north to Wilson and was boarding in the household of Jesse and Sarah Jacobs as “Nina Facin.”
 The census also shows a “Nina Facon” living and working as a servant in the household of Jeff Farrior in Wilson.
 Though described as white, this is almost surely Aunt Nina, who cooked and cleaned for the Farriors most of her working life.
 Though she and her husband lived just outside Wilson on what is now Highway 58, she was at home only on her days off.

 Said my grandmother: